-On the side, we were approached to convert Incredible Shrinking Sphere (ISS) from the Commodore 64 to Amstrad and Spectrum for Activision.
+On the side, we were approached to convert Incredible Shrinking Sphere (ISS) from the Commodore 64 to Amstrad and Spectrum, for Activision.

 They were delighted with this and offered us Ghost Busters 2.
 Being massive fans of the original film we couldn’t say no, and produced the Amstrad and Spectrum versions alongside doing all those games for Codemasters.

-By the end of the 80’s the sales of 8-bit games declined in favour of 16-bit games on the Atari ST & Commodore Amiga.
+By the end of the 80’s, the sales of 8-bit games declined in favour of 16-bit games on the Atari ST & Commodore Amiga.
 Other small teams had been converting all our games over to these platforms and we were delighted with this.
 We felt that creating original games on these platforms would be much slower and more expensive for us to create.
-We were also concerned at the level of piracy on these computers, meaning it was hard to earn more than the increased development costs.
+We were also concerned by the level of piracy on these computers, meaning it was hard to earn more than the increased development costs.

-Once NES game production started we moved to Leamington Spa to be closer to Codemasters.
+Once NES game production started, we moved to Leamington Spa to be closer to Codemasters.
 They allowed us to use portacabins on their grounds, an old farmhouse, to work from, but as you can imagine this wasn’t very pleasant.
 After a year of this, we decided to find ourselves an office in town.